johannilsson/iglaset/README.markdown

     * Added a retry dialog for network problems for searches and for crowdsourcing barcodes, Closes #3
     * Disabled Analytics tracking since it caused several FC, Closes #5
+    * Added a way to manual add barcodes
 * 1.2.2
     * Removed the check for EAN_13 when scanning barcodes, now we are allowing all types of codes